 When you become a paid customer, especially a business customer of a cloud vendor, the relationship changes.
 To retain your business as a customer, cloud vendors need to commit to keeping your information both secure and private.
 They do this on several levels.

 There are a number of ways cloud vendors ensure their customers’ data is kept private and secure:

-1) Physical Security: The “cloud” that vendors provide is a number of geographically disparate buildings full of computer servers.
+The “cloud” that vendors provide is a number of geographically disparate buildings full of computer servers.
 These are known as data centers.

 Not only are multiple copies stored on different drives in a a data center, but each file is broken up into many fragments (like a jigsaw puzzle).
 Each of those fragments is stored on a different drive.
-The document is reassembled in a user’s browser tab, on demand.
+Documents are reassembled in a user’s browser tab, on demand.